usaid-cs/yesterday-i-learned/random.md

 - The phillips screwdriver is sharp, and is [unintentionally designed to cam out](https://en.wikipedia.org/wiki/Cam_out) (turn too much and pop itself out).
 The [pozidriv](https://en.wikipedia.org/wiki/List_of_screw_drives#Pozidriv) screwdriver is flat, and is designed to _not_ cam out.
 Unfortunately using the wrong screwdriver for the two types of screws, even if they are both crosses, will damage them.
 - NewsBlur is written in [Django 1.5.x](https://github.com/samuelclay/NewsBlur/blob/master/config/requirements.txt).
 - Young hens are also called pullets.
-- [Boil chicken bones](https://www.livestrong.com/article/125236-glucosamine-naturally/) to get the glucosamine out of it/them.
 - ["Petering out"](http://www.dictionary.com/browse/peter--out) means gradually stopping, such as a conversation slowing dying out.
 - One Earth's rotation is 86164s long.
 But our concept of a 86400-second day is still relevant because those are counted with respect to the sun.
 The effect of this is seeing the sun at the expected times, but everything else appears at different times of the day.
 - "Thot" (pronounced "thaat") means "that hoe over there".